Team Germany

 Research Associate

-Katalin Szoboszlai is a social worker, university associate professor, and president of the Union of Social Professional Association in Hungary.
-Her professional and research interests are the changes in social work and the situation of social work in Hungary.
+Katalin Szoboszlai is a social worker and university associate professor.
+She is also the president of 3Sz, the Union of Social Professional Associations in Hungary.
+Her professional and research interests lie in changes to social work and its current situation in Hungary.
 She has been teaching and researching social work since 1995.
-Further areas of research are social work and poverty including child poverty, homelessness, homeless women, prostitution and drug users.
+Further areas of her research include social work and poverty, child poverty, homelessness, homeless women, prostitution, and drug users.

 Associate Prof. Dr. Anikó Vida